What are the Equity Funds?

 - Domestic Funds: All the above funds investing in Indian equity and equity-related instruments.

 - International Funds: Also known as foreign funds, primarily investing equity and debt securities in the overseas markets.
-These funds are taxed like debt funds.
+The tax treatment is just like that of debt funds.

 Who Should Invest in Equity Funds?